google-research/morph-net/README.md

 *Latency* optimizes for the estimated inference latency of the network, based on the provided hardware.

-## Code Examples

-### Adding a MorphNet Regularizer
+## Example: Adding a FLOPs Regularizer

-Most of the MorphNet logic is inside the NetworkRegularizer object.
-Each NetworkRegularizer represents a resource that we wish to target/constrain when optimizing the network, as well as an algorithm that performs this optimization.
-To apply MorphNet regularizer, the code would look similar to the example below.
-The example refers to a specific type of NetworkRegularizer that targets FLOPs (other regularizer types are available through the same library).
+The example below demonstrates how to use MorphNet to reduce the number of FLOPs in your model.

 ```python
 from morph_net.network_regularizers import flop_regularizer